1987–88 Utah Jazz season

 The 1987–88 Utah Jazz season was the 14th season for the Utah Jazz in the National Basketball Association, and their ninth season in Salt Lake City, Utah.

+Season summary

+Off-season

-The Jazz had the fifteenth overall pick in the 1987 NBA draft, and selected center Jose Ortiz out of Oregon State University; however, Ortiz went to play overseas in Spain, and would not play for the Jazz until the next season.
+The Jazz had the 15th overall pick in the 1987 NBA draft, and selected center Jose Ortiz out of Oregon State University; however, Ortiz went to play overseas in Spain, and would not play for the Jazz until the next season.
 During the off-season, the team acquired Melvin Turpin from the Cleveland Cavaliers.